ArduSat/ArdusatSDK-Logging/README.md

+# NOTE, this library is no longer supported.
+If you are a Because Learning / Ardusat customer please contact support@ardusat.com for support for current data logging support.

 # Ardusat Logging SDK

 The Ardusat Logging SDK is a software package designed to make logging the data from the sensors